Charlotte Frances McLeod

-Charlotte Frances McLeod, formerly Charlie Earnest McLeod (February 26, 1925 - September 16, 2007), was the second American woman to travel to Denmark and undergo a sex change operation.
-Before her transition, McLeod served in the army from 1948-1949.
+Charlotte Frances McLeod (February 26, 1925 - September 16, 2007), was the second American woman to travel to Denmark and undergo gender-affirming surgery.
+Before her transition, McLeod served in the army from 1948 to 1949.
 She was discharged from the Army for minor medical reasons.

 Life before transition

 McLeod was originally from New Orleans, Louisiana, but also lived in Miami and Tennessee at different points throughout her life.
 McLeod's father recalled that she rarely engaged in sports or other games with boys.

-McLeod was in the army from 1948-1949 and was discharged for minor medical reasons.
+McLeod was in the army from 1948 to 1949 and was discharged for minor medical reasons.
 When asked about why she left, McLeod stated: "Everyone could see that I was no soldier, and that it was all a mistake.”

 McLeod was unable to get the plastic surgery in America she wanted.
-Instead, American doctors attempted to change her transgender identity: "I’ve never been a boy—not in my mind.
+Instead, American doctors attempted to change her gender identity: "I’ve never been a boy—not in my mind.
 American doctors offered to make me more of a man, but could never give me a man’s mind”.

 McLeod commented several times on the dire emotional state she was in due to her inability to be the gender she felt she truly was.
 During her time in America she felt suicidal due to her inability to receive surgery in America, stating: “I was treated neither as male or female—more as a nonentity…I was miserable and I wanted to die.”

 Surgery

-McLeod, who had been living in Dyersburg, Tennessee, traveled to Denmark Copenhagen, Denmark at age 28, in the years 1953-1954, for the plastic surgery procedures that would allow her to transition from male to female.
+McLeod, who had been living in Dyersburg, Tennessee, traveled to Copenhagen, Denmark at age 28, in the years 1953-1954, for the plastic surgery procedures that would allow her to transition from male to female.
 McLeod used an inheritance from a great aunt to pay for travel.

 At that time, under Danish law, the operation could only be performed on Scandinavians.
 However, McLeod still underwent a sex-change surgery that was performed by professors and surgeons free of charge.
 McLeod's surgery was cited as being rather dangerous and unconventional.
 However, McLeod's intentions to return home a woman did not falter: “The thought of having come all this way in vain and return as the Charlie I hated was unbearable.
 So I managed to have the first operation made unofficially.
 It happened on a kitchen table at midnight and that’s all I want to say about that, but the operation almost killed me.”